 At the onset of the hike, we ascended to the highest point over the canyon, 3700 meters, but then descended over 1000 meters.
 Remijio kept reminding us “Despacio, descpacio (slowly, slowly). ” We were feeling ok overall, no headache, naseau, or other symptoms of altitude sickness.

-I had been reading earlier about the Chinese herb called Dong Chong Xie Cao, or Cordyceps which doctors of Chinese Medicine have used for altitude sickness.
-Cordyceps is a mushroom that is known to grown on the bodies of worms and insects in the Tibetian pleateu.
-It is known to warm the body and boost yang qi.
+The Chinese herb called Cordyceps is a mushroom that is known to grown on the bodies of worms and insects in the Tibetian pleateu.
+Cordyceps is known to warm the body and boost yang qi.

-Traditionally, cordyceps is used for asthma and allergies, cancer support, and certain types of pain and fatigue.
-At times, it has also been used by athletes as a energy booster.
+Traditionally, cordyceps is used for asthma and allergies, cancer support, boosting immune functions, and pain and fatigue.
+It is now a prized supplement for athletes as a energy booster.

 After the three day hike, we did not have altitude sickness at all.
 We had been taking the cordyceps for 2 weeks prior.
 Yang qi warms and give the body energy helping to prevent altitude sickness.

-Some have theorized that cordyceps and energy boosting Chinese herbs help the body to better utilize the oxygen in the blood, therefore helping to prevent sickness.
+Some have theorized that cordyceps help the body to better utilize the oxygen in the blood, therefore helping to prevent sickness.
 Another theory is that these herbs actually help you produce more red blood cells giving the body the ability to carry more oxygen in the blood and prevent altitude sickness.

-I have since used cordyceps on trips to China and Mexico.
+I have since used cordyceps on trips to Mexico and elsewhere.
 Giving yourself time to acclimate and following an experienced guide is the most important action to stay healthy and safe.
 Chinese herbs have helped to reduce my symptoms of altitude sickness.

 About Buying Cordyceps